LarsNorlander/dev-diary/python.md

 ### 7:56 AM

 Got to finish the chapter "Packages" in The Quick Python Book and got to understand how packages work and what constitutes to a Python package.
 Also, apparently in Python, a flat structure is better than a nested one.

+### 6:40 PM

+Finished the chapter on "Using Python libraries" and finally got to understand how Python handles external libraries and how to install them.
+Something useful I also learned was the virtual environment.
+I've been seeing it in PyCharm but never new what it was supposed to be.
+Now I've figured it out.